William Randolph: Career

 The Chesapeake economy was centered around tobacco, grown within the English mercantile system for export to markets in Britain and Europe.
 Indentured servants and slaves supported the tobacco industry at that time.
 By 1674 Randolph imported 12 persons into the colony and thereby earned his first land patent.
 Over the course of his life, he imported 168 slaves and indentured servants to Virginia.
 In later years Randolph became a merchant and a planter, and co-owned several ships used to transport tobacco to England and goods back to Virginia.
 He established several of his sons as merchants and ship captains.

 He trained as a lawyer and was a partner with Peter Perry and Edward Hill, Jr. in the law firm Hill, Perry & Randolph in the 1680s.
 He held multiple official appointments.
 At the local level, he became clerk of Henrico County Court in 1673 and held the position until he was asked to serve as a justice of the peace in 1683.
 He also served as sheriff and coroner.
 Randolph represented Henrico County in every assembly of the House of Burgesses from 1684 to 1698, was Speaker of the House of Burgesses in 1698, and was the Clerk of the House from 1699 to 1702.
+He had briefly been attorney-general of the colony, but according to a Crown report of September 1696 by Edward Randolph of New England "is wholly unacquainted with the laws and practice of the Courts in England".
 He fell ill in August 1702 and his son, William, took his place.
 Randolph resigned the clerkship completely in March 1703.

 Randolph was a founder and one of the first trustees of the College of William & Mary.
 Randolph was a friend of William Byrd, and he served as an advisor to Byrd's sons during their political careers.
 He is mentioned in one of Byrd's diaries as "Colonel Randolph", his militia title.

 Property

 Randolph was the founder of a dynasty of individuals who shaped commerce and governmental administration for years.
 They were "one of the most numerous and wealthiest" of the "first families" of the colony.
-Between Randolph and his heirs, they acquired tens of thousands of acres, including establishment of eleven large neighboring plantations that were worked by hundreds of slaves.
+Between Randolph and his heirs, they acquired tens of thousands of acres, including or establishing eleven large neighboring plantations that were worked by hundreds of slaves.